HBO Max: Japan

+Mainland China and South Korea

+In Mainland China and South Korea, HBO Max exclusively operates through third-party distribution partners.

+In Mainland China, regulatory restrictions prevent HBO Max from operating as a standalone subscription service.
+Consequently, content distribution is conducted via licensing agreements with domestic digital platforms Tencent Video and Bilibili, respectively for TV series and for movies.

+In South Korea, HBO Max content is distributed through specialized licensing agreements with local platforms SK Telecom (via the Wavve service) and Coupang Play.
+As of March 21, 2025, Coupang Play became the exclusive streaming home for the full slate of HBO and Max original content in South Korea, and as of 2026 all Wavve-distributed contents migrated to Coupang Play.

 Middle East and North Africa

-OSN currently carries HBO content across 22 countries in the Middle East and North Africa region on its linear channels as well as its OSN+ streaming service.
+OSN currently carries HBO, Discovery+, some Cartoon Network series, some Warner Bros. movies and series content across 22 countries in the Middle East and North Africa region on its linear channels as well as its OSN+ streaming service.
 An exclusive, multi-year licensing deal was renewed in March 2023, meaning a HBO Max launch is unlikely in this region in the near future.

 Launch

-Availability of HBO Max, as of October 29, 2025:
+Availability of HBO Max, as of September 11, 2026: